crypticCaroline/ms1-plantfactory/README.md

 ###### Logo and Navigation Bar
 The Navigation is at the top of the webpage.
 The logo and Nav links all change colour and are highlighted when hovered.
 The nav links direct the user to the correct page of the site.
 When the logo is clicked it will take the user back to the home page.
-When the page is active the class .text-uppercase is all in Capital letters and a different colour.
-By having both these change it helps to improve the accessabilty
+When the page is active, I used bootstraps class .text-uppercase this causes all the letter to be capitalized and made the text a different colour.
+By having both these change it helps to improve the accessibility.
-When on smaller devices the nav goes underneath the logo and it centered.
+When on smaller devices the nav goes underneath the logo and it is centered.
 For the larger screens, the nav is aligned to the right-hand side of the page and is on the same line as the Logo.
 I used white-space:nowrap to stop the (Request a Quote) from splitting when the size of the screen in lowered.
 The colour of the nav is our 0ff-white and the text is our main green colour

 ###### Responsiveness